jnewbery/TSOANL/README.md

 ###Current progress

-- ch1-17 have been scanned, OCR'ed, tidied to text, converted to MD and converted to epub.
+- all chapters have been scanned, OCR'ed, tidied to text, converted to MD and converted to epub.
+- there has been no editing or review process.

 ###Conversion to epub